Zero-sum repeated games: Counterexamples to the existence of the asymptotic value and the conjecture $\operatorname{maxmin}=\operatorname{lim}v_n$: Extension to other classes of repeated games

-Hence Player 1 controls state 0 and Player 2 controls state 1. \\ Let $\lambda \in (0,1]$.
-A pure stationary strategy in $\Gamma_{\lambda}$ for Player 1 (resp.
-2) can be seen as an element of $I$ (resp. $J$). \begin{remark} The real number $x \in I$ corresponds to the absorbing risk $2^{-a}$ in the example of Section \ref{counter}.
-Indeed, when Player 1 plays $x$ in state 0, she waits on average $\displaystyle x^{-1}$ stages before switching to state 1, and the probability of absorbing in $0^*$ before reaching state 1 is approximately $x$.
-Recall that in the example of Section \ref{counter}, when Player 1 plays $a \in \m{N}$, she waits on average $2^a$ stages before quitting, and when she plays $Q$ the game is absorbed in state $0^*$ with probability $2^{-a}$.
-It is the same for Player 2.
-As in our first example, Player 2 can not take any absorbing risk: only $y=4^{-m}$ for some $m \in \m{N}$, or $y=0$.
-But Player 1 can take any absorbing risk in $[0,1]$.
-That is why we expect $(v_{\lambda})$ to oscillate, just as in the first example. \end{remark} The payoff in $\Gamma^1_{\lambda}$ given by a pair of strategies $(x,y) \in I \times J$ is
+\begin{remark} The real number $x \in I$ corresponds to the absorbing risk $2^{-a}$ in the example of Section~\ref{counter}.
+Indeed, when Player~1 plays $x$ in state 0, she waits on average $ x^{-1}$ stages before switching to state 1, and the probability of absorbing in~$0^*$ before reaching state 1 is approximately $x$.
+Recall that in the example of Section~\ref{counter}, when Player~1 plays $a \in\mathbb{N}$, she waits on average $2^a$ stages before quitting, and when she plays $Q$ the game is absorbed in state $0^*$ with probability $2^{-a}$.
+It is the same for Player~2.
+As in our first example, Player~2 cannot take any absorbing risk: only $y=4^{-m}$ for some $m \in\mathbb{N}$, or $y=0$.
+But Player~1 can take any absorbing risk in $[0,1]$.
+That is why we expect $(v_{\lambda})$ to oscillate, just as in the first example. \end{remark}